munaai/docker-flask-redis-app/README.md

 Open your browser and go to http://localhost:5000 to see the welcome message.
 Test the Visit Count:

-Navigate to http://localhost:5000/count to see the visit count increment each time you refresh the page.
+Navigate to http://localhost:5000/count to see the visit count increment each time you refresh the page!